top of page

 The men in “Bottoms,” as in “Barbie,” are caricatures of hyper-masculinity.
 They’re led by the Ken-like quarterback, Jeff, their football uniforms apparently their only set of clothes.
 Nicholas Galitzine, who is also the clueless Prince Robert in Amazon films’ 2021 modern take on Cinderella, has perfected the narcissistic, self-adoring airhead role

 (“I am so strong!”).
-Jeff is two-timing his cheerleader girlfriend by having sex with one of the Moms, a nod to Mrs. Robertson and an indication that “Bottoms” deserves its R rating.
+Jeff is two-timing his cheerleader girlfriend by having sex with one of the Moms, a nod to Mrs. Robinson and an indication that “Bottoms” deserves its R rating.

 Above, center, Nicholas Galitzine as Jeff, the quarterback.
 Galitzine has perfected the narcissistic, self-adoring airhead role.